aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab1.md

       *  Navigate to AWS console EC2 Service page and select spoke-z1-app instance.
       *  Click on "Connect" button at the top.
-      *  Use session manager to connect to your instance.
+      *  Use Session Manager(SSM) to connect to your instance.
          ![SSM](SSM.png)
-      *  Generate traffic to following website from the instance's session manager console:
+      *  Generate traffic to following website from the instance's Session Manager(SSM) console:

       ```
       curl http://www.google.com